TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 ### Introduction

-A robust social network is an irreplaceable asset on your journey to becoming a web developer, and beyond.
+A robust professional network is an irreplaceable asset on your journey to becoming a web developer, and beyond.
 As social beings we are wired to connect with others, receive help, and give help.
 This is no different in the software ecosystem where countless communities take part in the mutually beneficial transactions of networking.

 One significant benefit of your network is that it might help land you your first job in software.
 This is not a guarantee, but it is the lived experience of many developers.
 As with all things, you get back what you put in, so the more developed your network is, the better your odds it will provide for you.

 Building genuine connections with people takes time, however, so we recommend you start investing in this activity now.

-### What is a social network?
+### What is a professional network?

-Your social network is not the people you follow on social media, nor is it necessarily your friends.
+Your professional network is not the people you follow on social media, nor is it necessarily your friends.
 It is the people with whom you have made a genuine connection, whether in-person or online, because you have a mutual interest and can gain more value through being connected than you would otherwise have alone.
 These are the people you can ask for help, and in turn help out.

 The network that will help you on your journey to becoming a software developer will mostly consist of people working in software development and adjacent roles, like recruitment or management.
 Take stock of your network in this field now.
 Chances are you might benefit from expanding it?

-### Why is a social network useful?
+### Why is a professional network useful?

 You can probably think of instances where you were stuck on a task and asked someone for help.
 This was you exercising your network.
 You can do the same with your software developer network to help you with many things like gather information, make decisions, and find a job.